AndrewKeymolen/centralize/README.md

 # Centralize

 Centralize is my personal website.
 I'll try to make it as complete as possible.
-I used an existing HTML theme that I heavily modified before converting it to React for the challenge.
-Some resources will be absent from this repo on purpose
+I used an existing HTML theme that I converted to React and heavily modified.
+Some PHP was involved for the contact form but it's mainly a lot of Javascript that was added

+A lot of components are absent from the repo on purpose.
+Therefore you should pick what you need for reference, this repo isn't a ready to run one

+The backend (in PHP, for the contact form) is in api/contact

 ## Installation